Introduction

 one-off container.
 In this case the container is started instantly, logs from

 the job are aggregated to the total logs of the application.
-You have to make

-sure this job ends at some point.
+You should make sure the job ends at some point.

 Audit Logs